Botkraker/block-blast-AI/README.md

 ### Reinforcement learning, in one paragraph

 The agent looks at the game, picks a move, and receives a **reward**: the points that move earned, minus a penalty when the game ends.
 Early on its moves are random.
 After each batch of games, an algorithm called **PPO** (Proximal Policy Optimization) nudges its neural network toward the moves that led to more reward over the long run.
 After tens of millions of moves, it plays well.
 Invalid moves (overlapping blocks, falling off the board) are **masked out**, so the agent only ever picks among legal ones (**MaskablePPO**).
+The reward can also be switched to ["play safe"](#-train-a-play-safe-agent), where the agent gets nothing for points and is paid for staying alive with an empty board.

 ```mermaid
 flowchart LR